kelseyhightower/confd/docs/dns-srv-records.md

 # DNS SRV Records

-confd can get a list of backend nodes via SRV records.
+SRV records can be used to declare the backend nodes; just use the `-srv-domain` flag.

 ## Examples